AshenCreations/GameLooping/readme.md

 - I'm using C & SDL2 & compiling with a build.bat in CL.
 Only really using some simple operator overloading from C++

 - VSCode is being used for editing the project & debugging

+- should run as long as the SDL dll's & .exe are in same folder